 Or if I see too many companies apply

 I am an individual who personally works for you and not a company where you discuss things with a person who actually is not working on your tasks.

 Should you find my proposal inappropriate for your current needs and budget, feel free to move forward and find the best provider for this project.
 But keep me on your list; you may need me in the future.
 Please contact me anytime if you need help.

 And can have a lot of such templatized content but then it does not make sense to add more content to the proposal which is not relevant.

-I have tried many proposals templates over a decade of submitting proposals to sites like Elance and Upwork but the above template has really worked well for me.
+I have tried many proposals templates over a decade of submitting proposals to sites like Elance and Upwork, but the above model has worked well for me.

 Further Reading …